civet-software/CIVET-Django/djcivet_site/docs/_build/html/_sources/extraction.txt

 #.
 Copy-and-paste from the text to the data fields work as you would
    expect; text can also be entered manually.

 #.
+If bracketed values are included in the string, the system takes
+   the value from within a set of brackets that is the final item [#f4]_ in the phrase: earlier sets are assumed to be part of the text.
+For example, the value of the phrase ``Islamic State [ISIS][mnsa]`` will be “mnsa”; the value of the phrase ``Islamic State [ISIS] militia`` will be “Islamic State [ISIS] militia”.

+#.
 To save a set of coded fields, click one of the buttons along the
    bottom.
 At present, all three buttons save; later versions add "cancel“ and "reset” options.
 The options are: